Constructive criticism examples can help make feedback delivery painless.

 Within our F4S framework, here are two motivations that can affect how you deliver, and how someone receives, feedback:

-Alright, so you’ve seen how useful constructive criticism can be, and you’ve read the tips on giving it.
-Need some constructive criticism examples to really drive the point home?
+Alright, so you've seen how useful constructive criticism can be, and you've read the tips on giving it.
+Need some employee feedback examples that show how to skillfully correct negative behaviors?
 Here you go!

 Not helpful: "You're always late to work.
 I think it's really disrespectful to the rest of us."